Barakah-Abubakar/AI-Loan-Default-Predictor/README.md

 Monthly Debt Payments
 The application automatically calculates the Debt-to-Income Ratio and uses the trained model to estimate the probability of loan default.
 The result is displayed as:
-Estimated Default Risk (%)
-Low, Moderate, or High Risk category
+Estimated Default Risk (%) and  categorized into Low, Moderate, or High Risk category based on prediction probability.

  _link to the web app above_

 **Technologies Used**